-The Venice Lido was first developed as a beach resort in the late 1800’s, and quickly built up a reputation as the ultimate destination for the world’s elite.
+The Venice Lido is a 12km long island; a narrow strip of white sand initially created by the building of two breakwaters.
+It was first developed as a beach resort in the late 1800’s, and quickly built up a reputation as the ultimate destination for the world’s elite.

-However, it was the creation of the Venice Film Festival that really put The Lido on the map.
+It was the creation of the Venice Film Festival that really put Venice Lido and the Hotel Excelsior on the map.

-Every since that opening night, the Venice Lido has become the annual host for the now world famous Film Festival – and to this day continues to attract A-list celebrities to its shores every September.
+Venice Lido annually hosts the world famous Film Festival and continues to attract A-list celebrities to its shores every September.